-Most people prefer to stay in the comforts of their own home for as long as possible.
+Most people prefer to stay in the comfort of their own homes for as long as possible.
 Researching about services, products, and resources that can help older adults stay in their own environment is extremely helpful.

 Decisions About Your Health

 Begin by thinking about what would happen if you became seriously ill or disabled.
 Talk with your family and friends about who would provide care if you needed help for a long time.